javaee-samples/javaee7-samples/jca/mdb-filewatcher/README.md

 ### What is this?

-This sample project demonstrates that writing (and testing) JCA resource adapter is fairly easy.
-We implemented Message Driven Bean which observes certain directory for files which are created, updated or deleted.
+This sample project demonstrates that writing (and testing) a JCA resource adapter is fairly easy.
+We implemented a Message Driven Bean which observes a certain directory for files which are created, updated or deleted.

 It's tested using: